Adventureman, Author, Motivational Speaker

 After working as a tennis instructor to save up for a deposit on a house that he did not buy – Jamie then began a quest, with his own money, to give back to the hospitals that supported him.

 In 2012, he bought a second hand bike and decided to cycle the 14,000 miles from Bangkok to his hometown Gloucester, passing through dozens of countries.
 Along the way he was shot at, arrested and slept rough.
 He documented his journey in a series of YouTube clips, including a highlight video of the entire journey.

 Just two days after he finished the journey back from Bangkok; he made the decision to attempt the world static cycling record, which stood at 224 hours and 24 minutes.
 It was a challenge he’d conceived whilst cycling from Bangkok.

 He finally stepped off the exercise bike set up within a marquee in Gloucester after pedalling for a world record breaking 268 hours – more than eleven days.
-Throughout both challenges, Jamie raised tens of thousands of pounds for the Pied Piper appeal, a charity that benefits the children’s ward of Gloucester Royal Hospital.
+Throughout both challenges, Jamie raised tens of thousands of pounds for a charity that benefits the children’s ward of Gloucester Royal Hospital.

 These feats sparked a thought in Jamie’s mind – if he was never a cyclist before these two challenges, but he could go on to break one of the toughest official world cycling records – what else could he achieve?